clayne/SSEModdingGuide/README.md

 ## Executable Menu

-The Executable Menu is for launching programs that were connected to MO2 through the Executable Settings(LINK THIS).
+The Executable Menu is for launching programs that were connected to MO2 through the [Executables Settings](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#executables).
 The figure below highlights the components of the menu.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Executable%20panel%20highlight.png)